Creating Jobs for a Green Economy

 Governor Gregoire was the first Governor to connect reducing greenhouse gas emissions with increasing the number of green jobs in her Executive Order 07-02.
 As the former head of the state’s Department of Ecology, she knows that policies that are good for the environment are also policies that are good for the economy.

-In 2008, the Washington State Employment Security Department and Washington State University, Extension Energy Program conducted the first Green Jobs Survey in Washington — see Washington State 2008 Green Economy Jobs and Addendum to Green Economy Jobs.
+In 2008, the Washington State Employment Security Department and Washington State University, Extension Energy Program conducted the first Green Jobs Survey in Washington.

 In 2009, a report outlining Washington State’s strategic policy framework for a green-economy jobs initiative was delivered to the Governor and the legislature, by the Department of Commerce.
 See Washington State’s Green Economy — A Strategic Framework (pdf).